What is PNP bill payment on a bank statement?

 • Parking tickets or other fines

-…then there’s a good chance Plug’n Pay processed that transaction.
-It makes it easier for these local governments to accept online payments, but it can lead to slightly confusing statement entries.
+Using a third party makes it easier for local governments to accept online payments.
+However, it leads to slightly confusing statement entries for the residents paying the bills.

 Automatic Recurring Payment Processing